A-MoizQ/Street-Fighter-ANN-Agent/README.md

 ## Finalized Models

 All these models are final according to the architechture of ./gamebot-competition-master/train_models/train_individual_character.py and have been tested and are working.
-The combos are not working.
+The combos are not working for some.

 - 0
+- 1 (didnt test)
+- 2 (didnt test)
+- 3 (didnt test)
 - 4
+- 5
+- 6
+- 8
+- 9

 ## Models Left for Training

 The models for the following character datasets need to be trained:

-- 2
-- 3
 - 7
 - 10
 - 11